 Our physicians are trained in the principles of inpatient coding and focused on improving the specificity and accuracy of documentation.

-We provide ICD-10, ICD-9, best practices, documentation tips, and software to create DRG specific query templates.
+We provide ICD-10, best practices, documentation tips, and software to create DRG specific query templates.

 Physician support in responding to CMS and payor denials.
 Strong physician documentation leads to winning appeals.